godarklight/DarkMultiPlayer/README.md

 Specify the server's MOTD (message of the day).

+####expirescreenshots
+Specify the amount of days a screenshot should be considered as expired and deleted.
+0 = Disabled

+####compressionenabled
+Specify whether to enable compression.
+Decreases bandwidth usage but increases CPU usage.
+0 = Disabled

+####expirelogs
+Specify the amount of days a log file should be considered as expired and deleted.
+0 = Disabled

 ##Mods
 Read DMPModControl.txt, it's commented/documented.
 The file can be copied from a *development* KMPServer (The one where you can use SHA sums, not the one with the !md5 section) as the file format is the same.